Utility and Tax Incentives

 California offers many state and local incentives for going solar.
 The utilities offer incentives such as energy audits and battery rebates.
 They vary by utility company and location.
 We will help you to attain all of the incentives your project qualifies for.

-Installing solar panels on your home increases its value up to 20 times your annual energy bill savings.
-We don’t think you should be penalized for your sustainable decision and many state legislators agree!
-Through the end of 2024, new solar installations will be not be subject to additional property taxes based on their assessed value.
+Installing solar panels on your home increases its value by up to 20 times your annual energy bill savings.
+We don’t think you should be penalized for your sustainable decision, and many state legislators agree!
+Now extended until 2027, new solar installations will be subject to no additional property taxes based on their assessed value.

 Increase Home Value

-Having a residential solar energy system on your property is known as a capital improvement which adds to your property’s value.
+Having a residential solar energy system on your property is known as a capital improvement, which adds to your property’s value.
 This means that you can potentially sell your home faster and for more than homes without solar.
 Your investment in efficient, clean solar power also adds to the tax basis of your home.
-If you sell the home, this tax basis investment can be deducted from the sale’s price, reducing the amount of the price that is counted as profit.
+If you sell the home, this tax-based investment can be deducted from the sale’s price, reducing the portion of the price that is counted as profit.
 This reduces the taxes owed from the sale and may be able to help you avoid capital gains taxes on appreciation.

 *Ask your representative about which incentive you’re eligible to receive.
 Please consult a tax advisor on your ability to claim these nonrefundable tax credits.